Parenting Styles - The Complete Guide for Every Parent

 • Does your child come to you with problems — or hide things from you?

 These questions don't have right or wrong answers.
-They show you patterns.
+They show you a pattern.
 And patterns can change.

 What Every Style Has in Common